 in the late 1990s, and died in 2007, aged

-The War Memorial is situated about 50 yards
+The War Memorial is about 50 yards north of

-north of the square, with the kids play area
+the Square, with the kids play area past the

 The Gem Rock Museum

-is situated on the south side of the village on Chain
+is on the south side of the village on Chain

-Road, a few hundred yards walk uphill
+Road, a few hundred yards walk uphill from the

 This is a popular attraction giving

-St Joseph's Church is situated close to the Gem Rock
+St Joseph's Church is close to the Gem Rock

-Gem Rock Museum on Hill Street.
-This church was
+Museum on Hill Street.
+This Church was built in

-given in 2013 for the church to
+given in 2013 for the Church to be converted to

-be converted to a Music Centre.
-The town has an
+a Music Centre.
+The Town has an annual Music

 Castle Cary Holiday

-Park is situated about 1 mile south of
+Park is about 1 mile south of Creetown.
+The

 tents, and spots for touring vans.
 The Park

-The park also has the Lairds Inn with a
+also has the Lairds Inn with a Restaurant.

 River Cree where it flows into Wigtown Bay.